gravitational/teleport/rfd/0014-session-2FA.md

 running `tsh` as a daemon, with a local listening socket.
 All Teleport-bound traffic goes to the local socket, through `tsh` and then out to the network.

-This lets `tsh` perform any 2FA exchanges before proxying the application
+This lets `tsh` perform any MFA exchanges before proxying the application
 traffic:

 ```